SQL Interview Questions

 A view is a virtual table whose contents are obtained from an existing table or tables, called base tables.
 The retrieval happens through an SQL statement, incorporated into the view.
 So, you can think of a view object as a view into the base table.
 The view itself does not contain any real data; the data is electronically stored in the base table.
 The view simply shows the data contained in the base table.

 Although you may have answers to all the SQL interview questions you’ve been asked, there are many other components that will determine whether you will land the job.
 The company you are applying for may have very strict requirements regarding work ethics, backgrounds of employees, and so on.
 And it all counts, trust me.
+So, if you want to be fully prepared to make a great first impression, check out the most comprehensive article out there: Starting a Career in Data Science: The Ultimate Guide.

 However, nothing else will really matter if you are not a good professional, right?
 That’s why you have to stay focused on SQL and learn as much as you can about it.
 If this is what you are eager to do next, check out the tutorials we provided above, or feel free to find more content about SQL on our blog.